liferay/liferay-docs/develop/tutorials/articles/themes/specifying-color-schemes-for-your-theme.markdown

     @import url(color_schemes/night.css);

 The color scheme CSS class is placed on the page's `<body>` element, so you can use it to identify your styling.
-It's conventional to prefix all of your CSS styles.
-For example, the developer would prefix all of the styles with the word *day* in a color scheme CSS file named `day.css`:
+It's conventional to prefix all your CSS styles.
+For example, the developer would prefix all the styles with the word *day* in a color scheme CSS file named `day.css`:

     body.day { background-color: #ddf; }